Official Site Links

 Background: Quinn was a four-year letter winner and two-time co-captain at Division III Salisbury (Md.)
 State as a defensive lineman, where he recorded 139 tackles and eight tackles for loss.
 He also lettered in track and held the school record in the hammer throw.
 He was inducted into the Salisbury State Athletic Hall of Fame in 2005.
 Quinn was born in Morristown, New Jersey.

-Atlanta Falcons wide receiver Julio Jones makes a 36-yard catch over a colts defender.
+Atlanta Falcons QB Matt Ryan finds wide receiver Julio Jones for a 50-yard pass.